Overview of Practice: Given by Harvard T.H. Chan School Alumna Laurie Pascal, Class of 1995

-What new skills/competencies do I want to develop?
+What new skills and competencies do I want to develop?

 What is important to me in the work setting?

-What level of responsibility would I want (e.g. supervision or independent)?
+What level of responsibility do I want (e.g. supervision or independent)?

-What types of organizational mission and goals are of interest to me?
+What types of organizational missions and goals are of interest to me?